 Waterways World publishes a wide range of books on boat ownership and the history of the inland waterways, each of them written by the acknowledged experts in their fields.

 One year's subscription to Waterways World, the best-selling canal and river magazine.
-Save 10% on the cover price.
+Save 19% on the cover price.
+Includes a digital subscription for the length of the postal subscription.

 Makes a perfect gift